-Over the last couple of years, we’ve been seeing a dramatic increase in the number of vegans in the United States.
+Over the last couple of years, we’ve been seeing a dramatic increase in the number of vegans in the United States, and the demand for meat substitutes has increased.

 The good news is that the consumer market now offers many options that you can use to recreate meat dishes without involving actual meat.